JustinGuese/datafortress.cloud.hugo/content/english/blog/why-would-you-use-docker-compose-over-kubernetes.md

     image: postgres
 ```

-In this example, the docker-compose.yml file defines two services: web and db.
-The web service is built from the Dockerfile in the current directory, and exposes port 8000.
-The db service uses the official PostgreSQL image from Docker Hub.
+The docker-compose.yml file in this example defines two services: web and db.
+The Dockerfile in the current directory is used to build the web service, which exposes port 8000.
+The PostgreSQL image from Docker Hub is used by the database service.

-Suppose you have the same web application as before, and you want to deploy it in Kubernetes.
-Here is an example deployment.yml file that you can use:
+Assume you have the same web app as before and want to deploy it in Kubernetes.
+You can use the following deployment.yml file as an example:

 ```
 apiVersion: apps/v1